GaloisInc/helib-demos/simon-writeup.md

 We perform key expansion **in plaintext**.
 If we were constructing a two party protocol, the client would be doing key expansion before encrypting the key and sending it to the server.

-Unfortunately, this representation of blocks suffers from an extreme drawback.
-It performs 4 multiplications per round.
-The first 10 rounds perform correctly:
+Unfortunately, this implementation suffers from an extreme drawback.
+It performs 4 multiplications per round (one in encRound and one in each of the three rotations).
+The first 10 rounds perform
+correctly:

 >    [logs/simon-blocks.log]
 >